Nursing Faculty Residency

 Workshop Information

-This workshop is comprised of three modules that will guide you in educating nursing students.
-You will complete self-paced modules and attend in person simulation and teaching sessions on Duquesne's campus.
-The workshop will take place from January 2025 through November 2025.
+This workshop is comprised of three modules that are designed to guide you in educating nursing students.
+You will complete self-paced modules and attend a required in-person orientation, as well as a required in-person simulation and teaching sessions on Duquesne's campus.
+The workshop spans nine months, taking place from September through May.

 Modules